Online Resources and Tips for Bible Bee (www.biblebee.org), Deep Bible Study and Memorization

 – Support for the six most common Bible versions: NIV, KJV, NKJV, NASB, ESV, and NLT.
 Works on PC only, not compatible with Mac.

-Memory Man – http://www.getintheword.com/ An older program that coordinates with Awana – it allows you to add your own verses.
+Memory Man – An older program that coordinated with Awana – it allowing you to add your own verses.
 It’s kind of “quirky” (meaning you have to fuss with it a bit to get it set up), but it happens to be one of my son’s favorite memorization program out of the many we have tried.

 Torchlighters® are animated, true-life stories of Christian heroes retold for young people.
 (Adults are also inspired by them.)
 Each Torchlighter® episode comes with a documentary and other features.
 Titles include Gladys Aylward, William Booth, John Bunyan, Amy Carmichael, Jim Elliot, Eric Liddell, Perpetua, William Tyndale, Richard Wurmbrand